Ko-fi/kofi-wordpress-button/Readme.txt

 2. Customise the button for a specific widget placement

 == Changelog ==

+= 1.0.2 =
+* Align 'Default Code' field name in the Widget with the field name 'Page Name Or ID' on the settings.
+* Set the default value in 'Page Name or ID' on the settings to being empty and set the placeholder to 'supportkofi'.
+* When adding a new widget take the default values from the current Ko-fi settings.
+* Re-arrange settings into a more logical order on the settings page.

 = 1.0.1 =
 * Minor Updates to the wording used withhin the plugin and to the use of 'Ko-fi'.